JackBlake-zkq/practical-certified-defense-against-data-poisoning/README.md

 - Automatically partition dataset
 - Train base models of any architecture, with any dataset (samples need to be tensors e.g. via a ToTensor transformation)
-- Evaluate Enseble Accuracy and Robustness (with multiple aggregation techniques)
+- Evaluate Ensemble Accuracy and Robustness (with multiple aggregation techniques)
 - Distill into a single model by training on ensemble outputs (with any/each of the aggregation techniques)

 ## Solution